 A Project Grant for Local Schools

-United Way is excited to announce that our youth engagement initiative, Make Your Mark on Poverty, was a huge success and will be taking place again in 2018-2019!
+United Way is excited to announce that our youth engagement initiative, Make Your Mark on Poverty, was a huge success and is back for the 2018-2019!

-Coming this September, all local K-12 schools will be invited to apply for up to $1,000 in grant funding for projects that promote poverty awareness in the 2018-2019 school year.
+All local K-12 schools are now invited to apply for up to $1,000 in grant funding for student-led projects that promote poverty awareness.

 Last year 20 local schools and approximately 500 students participated, with projects ranging from a street store for used clothing, to a community meal program, and to a colouring book to promote literacy.
 Make Your Mark on Poverty provides an ideal chance for schools to access funding and:

-Applications will open to schools on September 4, 2018 and will be due October 5, 2018.
-Successful applicants will be notified by November 1, 2018, with grant cheques mailed by the end of November.
+Applications are now open to schools and are due in October 12, 2018.
+Successful applicants will be notified by November 1, 2018, and grant cheques mailed by the end of November.
 The expectation is that projects will be carried out between November 2018 and March 2019.
 The awards ceremony to celebrate student accomplishments will be held on April 16, 2019.